thumbnail image

 Director of Education & Academic Partnerships

-Distinguished Professor of Anthropology at Rutgers University.
+Distinguished Professor of Anthropology at Rutgers University and author of Meeting at Grand Central: Understanding the Social and Evolutionary Roots of Cooperation.
 Cronk studies cooperation and cultural evolution, with a focus on how people share resources and solve collective problems.
+He has pinoeered interactive teaching tools and curriculum for cooperation science education.
 At CFI, he leads efforts to expand education, training, and academic collaborations in cooperation science.

 Section image